-- Extended Wear Contact Lenses - Extended wear contact lenses are soft contact lenses usually made of a silicone hydrogel that allows for greater wearability and which can be worn for 7 days before removing them.
-Several extended wear contact lenses have been approved for wear of up to 30 days and monthly replacement.
+- Extended Wear Contact Lenses – Extended wear contact lenses are soft contact lenses usually made of a silicone hydrogel that allows for greater wearability and which can be worn for 7 days before removing them.
+Some extended wear contact lenses have been approved for wear of up to 30 days with monthly replacement.

-- Toric Contact Lenses - - Toric contact lenses are usually soft contact lenses used to treat astigmatism (an uneven or irregular shaped cornea causing blurry or distorted vision.)
-Toric contact lenses have different corrective powers to correct the astigmatism as well as varying levels of nearsightedness or farsightedness.
+- Toric Contact Lenses – Toric contact lenses are usually soft contact lenses used to treat astigmatism (an uneven or irregular shaped cornea causing blurry or distorted vision).
+Toric contact lenses have different powers to correct the astigmatism as well as varying levels of nearsightedness or farsightedness.

 What to Expect During a Contact Lens Fitting

-During a contact lens evaluation your near and distance visual acuity will be checked.
-A Slit Lamp exam will also be done to assess the health of your interior tear film and external eye structures .
+During a contact lens evaluation your near and distance visual acuity and prescription will be checked.
+A Slit Lamp exam will also be done to assess the health of your tear film and external eye structures.
 Readings of your cornea will also be done using a keratometer and computerized 3-D corneal topography when appropriate.
 Trial contact lenses will then be fitted to ensure your best vision and comfort.

 Call today for a Contact Lens Fitting Appointment